sinonjs/sinon/docs/release-source/release/stubs.md

 When constructing the Promise, sinon uses the `Promise.resolve` method.
 You are responsible for providing a polyfill in environments which do not provide `Promise`.
-The Promise library can be overwritten using the `usingPromise` method.

 _Since `sinon@2.0.0`_